niemopen/niem-naming-design-rules/ndr-feedback.md

   - [ ] Example with [GeoJSON](https://geojson.org/)?
   - [ ] GML with `rdf:XMLLiteral` (how to do in JSON-LD)?
   - [ ] Hold for PS02 or just an example on niem.github.io?
-- [ ] Aren't CMF field names ending in "Of" missing a property or representation term? (e.g., SubPropertyOf, ListOf) **Those are object properties, which don't require a representation term**
+- [x] Aren't CMF field names ending in "Of" missing a property or representation term? (e.g., SubPropertyOf, ListOf) **Those are object properties, which don't require a representation term**
 - [ ] "Figure #" seems like the wrong label for code examples.
-Use "Figure" for images and "Example" for code?
+Use "Figure" for images and "Example" for code? **Fix this at the very end, if we decide to.
+It means a separate index of figures and index of examples.
+It means bin/reindex needs revising, and I already spent too much time on that :-) **
 - [ ] Section 4 tables that document classes and attributes and tables that relate CMF to XSD don't have identifiers.
-Use "Table #"?
+Use "Table #"? **And now an index of tables?
+Not sure we need a caption for somthing that is never referenced.**

 ## Abstract